Much stronger Bangladesh offering many opportunities for Italian businesspeople: Ambassador Alessandro

 Responding to a question from UNB, the ambassador said the energy sector in Bangladesh is very important and it is a big challenge for Bangladesh to find the sources of energy for its development and also to make the energy system more sustainable moving towards renewable.

-He said Bangladesh and Italy signed two MoUs, including one on the energy sector, in July last year when Prime Minister Hasina visited Rome.
+He said Bangladesh and Italy signed two MoUs, including one in July last year when Prime Minister Hasina visited Rome.

 Ambassador Alessandro said the relations between Bangladesh and Italy are growing and which are now multifaceted.
 "They are growing because both countries are evolving.
 Bangladesh is not anymore an LDC and is quite a much stronger country with developing in many areas, presenting many opportunities for Italian business people."

-He said Italy also, at the same time, is growing its role within the European Union and globally.
-"So, the two countries' relations are growing also because of this bridge represented by the Bangladeshi community in Italy, which acts as a bridge between the two countries, and the community is also growing in numbers and in quality.
+He said Italy also, at the same time, is growing his role within the European Union and globally.
+"So, the two countries relations are growing also because of this bridge represented by the Bangladeshi community in Italy, which acts as a bridge between the two countries, and the community is also growing in numbers and in quality.

 Explaining why the relations are multifaceted, Alessandro said if they look at the relations 30 years ago, maybe it was just development, humanitarian aid and some basic trade.